Smokeyy365/cab302_grp/README.md

 ## Running the Application
 - **With the Maven wrapper:** `./mvnw clean javafx:run` (macOS / Linux) or `mvnw.cmd clean javafx:run` (Windows PowerShell or Command Prompt).
 - **Inside IntelliJ IDEA:** use the JavaFX run configuration pointing to `com.cab302.eduplanner.AppLauncher`.
+- **Rubric Analysis:** if needing to test the rubric analysis, the required environment variable can be found in the .zip submission within the text file.
+You will need to add it before starting the program.

 JavaFX 21 libraries are pulled automatically by Maven; no manual SDK setup is required beyond installing JDK 21.